- This event has passed.

 - Discover ways LPS and product developers like ReadWorks can team up to develop increased research-based supports that address the variability in all learners

-PreK through middle school teachers, higher ed instructors, and edtech product developers will benefit from attending this session.
-There will be time for questions after the presentation.
-Join us to learn more about how the free Learner Positioning Systems tool can improve edtech development and student learning.
+PreK through middle school teachers, higher ed instructors, and edtech product developers will benefit from watching thi recorded session.
+Learn more about how the free Learner Positioning Systems tool can improve edtech development and student learning.

 About the Presenters